percona/pmm/docs/install-pmm/install-pmm-client/docker.md

 # Run PMM client as a Docker container

 The [PMM Client Docker image](https://hub.docker.com/r/percona/pmm-client/tags/) is a convenient way to run PMM Client as a preconfigured [Docker](https://docs.docker.com/get-docker/) container.

+The PMM Client Docker image is available for both x86_64 and ARM64 architectures.
+Docker will automatically pull the correct image for your system architecture.
 {.power-number}

-1. Pull the PMM Client docker image.
+1. Pull the PMM Client Docker image:

     ```sh
     docker pull \
     percona/pmm-client:2
     ```

-2. Use the image as a template to create a persistent data store that preserves local data when the image is updated.
+2. Use the image as a template to create a persistent data store that preserves local data when the image is updated:

     ```sh
     docker create \